EBVcube/EBVCube-format/README.md

 For example the [Occurrence Metrics for Invasive Alien Species of Union Concern in EU27: A 10 km prototype using GBIF occurrence cubes ](https://portal.geobon.org/ebv-detail?id=83) dataset hold species data following the GBIF taxonomic backbone.
 The taxonomic information is directly added during the creation of the netCDF file.
 You can follow the code [here](https://doi.org/10.5281/zenodo.13798783).

-The ebvcube R package retrieves the taxonomic information for you (see below).
-Further development is currently ongoing.
-This encompasses for example the display of the taxonomy in the [EBVCubeVisualizer](https://github.com/EBVcube/EBVCubeVisualizer) and the finalization of a Shiny App, as well as the display in the EBV Data Portal website and more.
+The ebvcube R package retrieves the taxonomic information for you (see below), and it is also displayed per dataset on the EBV Data Portal detail pages.
+Further developments are currently underway.
+This encompasses for example the display of the taxonomy in the [EBVCubeVisualizer](https://github.com/EBVcube/EBVCubeVisualizer) and the integration into the EBV Data Portal API.

 ### 3.2 Technical representation
 To store the taxonomic information two netCDF variables (character arrays) are added to the netCDF.
-The 'entity_levels' and the 'entity_list'.
+The 'taxonomy_levels' and the 'taxonomy_table'.

-The 'entity_levels' is a 2D array (dimensions: nchar_taxonlist, taxonlevel) that hold the names of the different taxonomy levels, e.g. 'species', 'genus', 'family', 'order', 'class', 'phylum' and 'kingdom'.
+The 'taxonomy_levels' is a 2D array (dimensions: nchar_taxonlist, taxonlevel) that hold the names of the different taxonomy levels, e.g. 'species', 'genus', 'family', 'order', 'class', 'phylum' and 'kingdom'.
-The 'entity_list' is a 3D array (dimensions: nchar, entity, taxonlevel) that hold the values of all taxonomy levels per entity, e.g. for one entity 'Accipiter brevipes', 'Accipiter', 'Accipitridae', 'Accipitriformes', 'Aves', 'Chordata' and 'Animalia'.
+The 'taxonomy_table' is a 3D array (dimensions: nchar, entity, taxonlevel) that hold the values of all taxonomy levels per entity, e.g. for one entity 'Accipiter brevipes', 'Accipiter', 'Accipitridae', 'Accipitriformes', 'Aves', 'Chordata' and 'Animalia'.

-FYI: both variables will soon be renamed to 'taxonomy_list' and 'taxonomy_levels'.
+FYI: these variables were called 'entity_levels' and 'entity_list' until R package version 0.4.0.
+The renaming was done in the beginning of April in 2025.
+The R package is able to handle both namings.

 ### 3.3 Read taxonomy with R and Python
 To get the taxonomic information with R run the following code: